DarrenPaulWright/hord/docs/Collection.md

 ### collection.sliceBy(beginPredicate, [endPredicate]) ⇒ [<code>Collection</code>](#Collection)
 _`⚡ Utilizes indexes`_
-> Like .slice(), but finds the begin and end indexes via predicates. (end is included)
+> Like .slice(), but finds the begin and end indexes via predicates (end is included).

 **Returns**: [<code>Collection</code>](#Collection) - A new Collection with the same model as the calling collection.